 Most professional services firms tend to look and act a lot like their competitors.
 Why?
 Perhaps you have been in the industry for a long time.
 Or perhaps doing things very differently feels risky.
 We see this all the time.
 Well, a very different look and feel can be a powerful differentiator for this exact reason.
 Combine this with other differentiators and you have the makings of a robust competitive advantage.

-There you have it, 21 differentiators that have proven to pass the three hurdles that every differentiator must clear.
+There you have it—21 differentiators that can pass the three hurdles that every differentiator must clear.
 And remember, these can be combined in ways that make your firm unique in a way that no single differentiator can.

 - Our free Differentiation Guide for Professional Services Firms guides you through how to build a powerful differentiation strategy.

-- Download a free copy of the book Inside the Buyer’s Brain to learn how to build a well-differentiated brand to help your firm close more sales.
+- Download a free copy of our latest research study Inside the Buyer’s Brain, Fourth Edition to learn how to build a well-differentiated brand to help your firm close more sales.